Founder, Turnstone Consulting

 Teaching graduate students at the School of Visual Arts since 2009, Rachel has served on the faculty of the Interaction Design, Design for Social Innovation, Visual Narrative MFA programs.
 She has written about design and policy for over 30 publications and presents her work regularly to national and international audiences.
 She has an undergraduate degree in Social and Political Sciences from Cambridge University and a Masters degree in interaction design from the UK’s Royal College of Art.

-MBA, Interaction Design, Royal College of Art
+MBA in Interaction Design, Royal College of Art